 In South Lanarkshire we provide over 500 unpaid work placements each year.
 People can do work on environmental improvements or conservation work, supporting local community organisations by painting community halls and churches.
-We also have an unpaid work workshop where we make garden furniture to support local charities.
+We also have an unpaid workshop where we make garden furniture to support local charities.
 Placements are also provided by charities and voluntary organisations.

-Unpaid work gives some people the opportunity to experience working life for the first time, giving them the confidence to look for work.
+Unpaid work also gives some people the opportunity to experience working life for the first time, giving them the confidence to look for work.

 We undertake a variety of work from small individual one-off pieces to more substantial large scale projects.
 If you are a community/voluntary group or individual with a project that you think unpaid work could support please complete our Unpaid Work Request Form.
-To see some of the work undertaken and completed by the Community Payback Unpaid Work Services please watch our DVD.
+To see some of the work undertaken and that has been completed by the Community Payback Unpaid Work Services please watch our DVD.

 We may ask you to complete a customer survey to find out what you thought of our service or how we might improve.